What does a Hard Bounce mean?

 How do I fix it?

 To resolve the bounce, you would first want to determine if the address is actually valid or if it was bad due to a simple typo.
-You can review the address for accuracy and if it looks correct, try contacting the recipient through another channel and letting them know their address is bouncing.
-If you provide them with the bounce details, they can ask their mail provider's support team or IT department to investigate why their address is bouncing and resolve the cause of the bounce.
+You can review the address for accuracy and if it looks correct then you’ll want to:

-Once the issue is resolved on the receiving end, you can then reactivate the address using the
+- Once the issue is resolved on the receiving end, you can then reactivate the recipient’s email address.